Hazel Dickens

-Hazel Jane Dickens (June 1, 1925 – April 22, 2011) was an American bluegrass singer, songwriter, double bassist and guitarist.
+Hazel Jane Dickens (June 1, 1925 – April 22, 2011) was an American bluegrass singer, songwriter, double bassist, guitarist and banjo player.
 Her music was characterized not only by her high, lonesome singing style, but also by her provocative pro-union, feminist songs.
 Cultural blogger John Pietaro noted that "Dickens didn’t just sing the anthems of labor, she lived them and her place on many a picket line, staring down gunfire and goon squads, embedded her into the cause."
 The New York Times extolled her as "a clarion-voiced advocate for coal miners and working people and a pioneer among women in bluegrass music."
 With Alice Gerrard, Dickens was one of the first women to record a bluegrass album.
+She was posthumously inducted into the International Bluegrass Music Hall of Fame alongside Gerrard in 2017.

 Career

-Hazel Dickens was born in Montcalm, Mercer County, West Virginia on June 1, 1925, the eighth of eleven siblings in a mining family of 6 boys and 5 girls.
+Hazel Dickens was born in Montcalm, West Virginia, on June 1, 1925, the eighth of eleven siblings in a mining family of 6 boys and 5 girls.
 Many of Hazel's relatives were miners, including her brothers, cousins, and, eventually, her brothers-in-law.
 Her father worked as a minister at a Primitive Baptist church and played the banjo.

 After Hazel's oldest sister moved to Baltimore in the 1940s, Hazel and her parents decided to follow suit.
-They arrived in Baltimore in the 1950s at different times -- Hazel earlier -- where she got a job working in a factory.
+They arrived in Baltimore in the 1950s at different times—Hazel earlier—where she got a job working in a factory.
 She met Mike Seeger, younger half-brother of Pete Seeger and founding member of the New Lost City Ramblers, through her brother Robert, who had met him at a TB (Tuberculosis) hospital where Seeger was working at the time.
 Dickens and Seeger became active in the Baltimore-Washington area bluegrass and folk music scene during the 1960s, playing in living rooms and later on in bars with Bob Baker's bluegrass band as the area's folk movement began to gain traction.
 The group played a mixture of traditional tunes Hazel had learned over the course of her childhood in Mercer County as well as contemporary bluegrass music popularized by groups such as The Stanley Brothers, Flatt & Scruggs, and Bill Monroe.
 Dickens and Seeger left Baker's group around 1958.